zimmski/tavor/README.md

 Although delta-debugging is described as method to isolate failure causes, it can be also used to isolate anything given isolating constraints.
 For example we could reduce an input for a program which leads to a positive outcome to its minimum.

-## How does Tavor work and what does it provide?
+## What does Tavor provide and how does it work?

 Tavor combines both fuzzing and delta-debugging into one platform by allowing all implemented methods to operate on one internal model-based structure represented by a graph.
 This structure can be defined and generated programmatically or by using a format file.
-Out of the box Tavor comes with its own [format](#format) which covers all functionality of the Tavor framework itself.
+Out of the box Tavor comes with its own [format](#format) which covers all functionality of the framework.

-Tavor's generic fuzzing implementation is not fixed to one technique nor format.
-Instead different fuzzing techniques and heuristics can be implemented and executed independently as [Tavor fuzzing strategies](fuzzing-strategy).
+Tavor's generic fuzzing implementation is not fixed to one technique.
+Instead different fuzzing techniques and heuristics can be implemented and executed independently as [Tavor fuzzing strategies](#fuzzing-strategy).
 The same principle is used for delta-debugging where so called [Tavor reduce strategies](#reduce-strategy) can be implemented and used.
 Both types of strategies operate on the same internal structure independent of the format.
 This structure is basically a graph of nodes which are called [tokens](#token) throughout the Tavor platform.
+The structure itself is not fixed to a static definition but can be changed by so called [fuzzing filters](#fuzzing-filter).

 Even tough Tavor provides loads of functionality out of the box, a lot is still missing.
 A list of missing but planed features can be found in the [missing features section](#missing-features).
-For feature request please have a look at the [feature request section](#feature-request).
+For feature requests please have a look at the [feature request section](#feature-request).

 ### <a name="token"></a>What are tokens?